linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 ### With the Linkerd CLI

-For users who have installed Linkerd via the CLI (not recommended for production use), the `linkerd upgrade` command will upgrade the control plane.
+For users who have installed Linkerd via the CLI, the `linkerd upgrade` command will upgrade the control plane.
 This command ensures that all of the control plane's existing configuration and TLS secrets are retained.
 Notice that we use the `--prune` flag to remove any Linkerd resources from the previous version which no longer exist in the new version.

 ```bash
 linkerd upgrade | kubectl apply --prune -l linkerd.io/control-plane-ns=linkerd -f -